josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 Here's what I need everyone reading this to internalize: _you're not any different from those engineers_.
 I'm not either.
 None of us are.
 (That's why I still felt a compulsion to keep using AI, even when I didn't have a reason, and even when I could see I was trading something valuable for something mostly pointless.)

 None of those engineers knew there was a 43-percentage-point gap between their perception and actual reality.
+They all sincerely believed AI was helping them, not hurting.

 And if you haven't actually measured, quantitatively and objectively, _you_ don't know what _your_ gap is, either—no matter how much your brain firmly insists you do.
 (And your brain is, most likely, insisting very hard right now.)

 Here's another statistic: [in the 2026 State of AI survey](https://2026.stateofai.dev/en-US/opinions/), 64% of developers said AI tools have made them significantly more productive.